maxnd/mxMarkEdit/README.md

 The `Transparency` menu item activate or deactivate the transparency of the software interface.

-The `Tools - Options` menu item opens the options of the app, where are specified the name and the color of the font of the text, the name and the color of the font for code, the color of the links, of the footnotes, of the todo items, of the first level, second level and other level titles, the line spacing value (1.0 is the default), the delay in days for the new deadlines, the size of the normal font and of the code font, the Pandoc options, the path to the Pandoc executable, the possible Word or Writer template to use as a reference and the format of the file the note should be converted to (`.docx`, `.odt`, etc.).
+The `Tools - Options` menu item opens the options of the app, where are specified the name and the color of the font of the text, the name and the color of the font for code, the color of the links, of the footnotes, of the todo items, of the first level, second level and other level titles, the line spacing value (1.0 is the default), the delay in days for the new deadlines (7 is the default), the size of the normal font and of the code font, the Pandoc options, the path to the Pandoc executable, the possible Word or Writer template to use as a reference and the format of the file the note should be converted to (`.docx`, `.odt`, etc.).
 See the Pandoc manual for more information.

 The other menu items are self-explaining.